 - -Is there anything I might be doing that causes me to feel stressed?

-Finally, make a list of things you’d like to do as part of your evening routine.
+Finally, brainstorm some evening routine ideas and things you might want to include in your evening routine.
 You may consider choosing activities that will help you to prepare for the next day or that will help you to relax and get some much-needed self-care.

 If you are just starting out with creating an evening routine, I recommend choosing only one activity for each of the time segments you’ve created for your evening.
 Once these become habit, you can certainly add a few more actions to your routine.